raclay/cse15l-lab-reports/lab-report-5-week-10.md

 bar>)
 ```

-Given the contents fo test 490, the correct output is Joe's, MarkdownParse should return an empty list.
+Given the contents for test 490, the correct output is Joe's, MarkdownParse should return an empty list.

 Joe's implementation